When will the golf course controversy be over?

 I don’t play golf and I don’t live near the golf course, so why should I care?

 Rescue Reston’s action is not so much about the golf as it is about the promised amenity of open space in Reston.
 Going back to the founding concepts of Reston—with the first Reston Master Plan in 1962—the Reston National and Hidden Creek properties were listed as “Permanent Open Space.”
 The courses are home to a large cadre of wildlife, and Reston residents and visitors make use of trails abutting these beautiful community resources.
 The permeable ground helps maintain the health of the downstream watershed.
 RNGC is a Certified Audubon Cooperative Sanctuary Program Golf Course, and Rescue Reston has the support of the Great Falls Group of the Virginia Chapter of the Sierra Club in defending against this unplanned residential development.
-Be sure to read the articles on our Environmental Impact page, including the benefits of taxpayer-free private Open Space.
+Be sure to read the articles on our Environmental Impact page, including the benefits of taxpayer-free private Open Space and the Myth of the Grand Park.

 What does Rescue Reston want the public to think about?